MehreenMehreen/muharaf/readme.md

 All image files accompanied by their corresponding _annotate files containing annotations, transcriptions and tagging can be viewed using the [XML viewer](https://github.com/MehreenMehreen/xml_converter) in the page-xml converter repository.

 # Start, Follow, Read &mdash; Arabic
-The HTR results reported in the paper can be reproduced using the Start, Follow, Read &mdash; Arabic System.
+The HTR results reported in the paper can be reproduced using the [Start, Follow, Read &mdash; Arabic code](https://github.com/MehreenMehreen/start_follow_read_arabic) System.
 This code is adapted from [Start, Follow, Read System](https://github.com/cwig/start_follow_read) and its [Python3 version](https://github.com/sharmaannapurna/start_follow_read_py3).
-Detailed instructions are on the [Start, Follow, Read &mdash; repository](https://github.com/MehreenMehreen/start_follow_read_arabic).